catseye/yucca/README.markdown

 * Show a warning message if the program contains computed jumps.
 * Show errors in the order they occur in the program.
+* Handle duplicate and deleted lines (line number then nothing.)

 Plans
 -----